matejkosiarcik/homelab/.utils/startup-helpers/README.md

 # Readme

-This directory contains scripts to be used on machine startup.
+This directory contains scripts to be used on server startup.